aau-network-security/haaukins/.github/CONTRIBUTING.md

 - Have descriptive comments on changes.

-## For Maintainers

 ### Code Review Process

 - All changes to the master branch must be through Pull Requests, and all PRs must be approved by at least one maintainer, who must be different from the creator of the PR.

-- Pull requests should be made into version branch instead of master, since latest version will be identical with master branch, having pull request to version branch will bump version according to changes.
+- Pull requests should be made into version branch instead of master, since there will be a next version branch when previous release took place, for instance if a patch version is released recently called 1.6.3, then new branch 1.6.4 will be automatically created and it will be identical to 1.6.3.
+So when a new feature branch created, pull requests should take branch 1.6.4 as base target branch.

 ## Create Issue...